swarna-kpaul/get_clean_data_project/README.md

 To run the process execute the script run_analysis.R.
 This script will download the required file and unzip it in the current directory.
 Then it will perform the analysis as per the problem statement and create a tidy data set.
 The tidy data set will be written in the file "tidy_data.txt" in the current directory.
+The script needs the package "sqldf" to be installed as a pre-requisite.

 The script is tested in R version 3.3.0 in "Red Hat Enterprise Linux Server release 6.6"